-In recognition of this poor definition, the Report of the Ministerial Panel March 2020 from the Local Government Rating System Review recommended that the municipal charge be replaced by an optional 'fixed charge' without a legislative reference to a council's administrative costs.
+In recognition of the shortcomings of this definition, the Report of the Ministerial Panel March 2020 from the Local Government Rating System Review recommended that the municipal charge be replaced by an optional 'fixed charge' without a legislative reference to a council's administrative costs.
 To avoid confusion and provide greater transparency, Greater Shepparton prefers this definition of a 'fixed' or a 'minimum' rate.